ContinualAI/avalanche/docs/gitbook/README.md

     transforms.Normalize((0.1307,), (0.3081,))
 ])

-# for every incremental step
+# for every incremental experience
 for _ in range(n_tasks):
     # choose a random permutation of the pixels in the image
     idx_permute = torch.from_numpy(rng_permute.permutation(784)).type(torch.int64)